-Although a house in poorer condition may seem like a steal, remember that you’re the one who will be left to make those repairs.
-Even homes with outdated appliances can be a nuisance because you’re the one who will ultimately have to pay to replace them.
-So, try to be as realistic as possible as you view each house by thoughtfully considering what you’re willing to live with and what your budget can cover.
+Although a house in poorer condition may seem like a steal, remember that you could be the one who will be left to make repairs.
+Even homes with outdated appliances can be a nuisance because you’re the one who will ultimately have to pay to replace them – so be realistic as you view each house and thoughtfully consider what you’re willing to live with and what your budget can cover.

-When you find the right place, ask your real estate agent to run a comparative market analysis to determine what a fair price would be based on recent sales of similar homes in the area before making your offer.
-The less interest there is and the longer the house has been sitting on the market, the more power you’ll have to negotiate.
+When you find a home you want to buy, it’s time to begin the process of making an offer.
+Ask your real estate agent to run a comparative market analysis to determine a fair price based on recent sales of similar homes in the area.
+The longer a house has been on the market, the more power you may have to negotiate.

-Beyond the price you plan to offer, you should also speak to your real estate agent about whether it makes sense to include any contingencies in your offer.
-A contingency is a stipulation included in an offer which states that if a particular condition is not met, the buyer is free to break the contract without any repercussions.
+Beyond the price you plan to offer, you should speak to your real estate agent about whether it makes sense to include any contingencies in your offer.
+A contingency is a stipulation included in an offer that states that the buyer is free to break the contract without any repercussions if a particular condition is not met.

-Although sellers often balk at offers made with contingencies, there are some contingencies worth making regardless of the seller’s feelings about them, especially if you’re negotiating from a position of power.
+Although sellers sometimes balk at offers made with contingencies, some contingencies are worth making regardless of the seller’s feelings about them.

-If your ability to afford the home is dependent on your ability to obtain a loan, you must include a mortgage contingency in your offer.
-This contingency will make it possible for you to back out of your offer if, for any reason, you’re unable to receive financing.
+If your ability to afford the home is dependent on your ability to obtain a loan, you should include a mortgage contingency in your offer.
+This contingency will make it possible for you to back out of your offer if you can’t receive financing.

 Even if you’ve been preapproved for a loan, you should still write this contingency into your offer.
-If you don’t, you’ll find that you’re still on the hook for the purchasing price regardless of whether you’ve obtained any funds.
+If you don’t, you’ll find that you’re still on the hook for your earnest money deposit regardless of whether you’ve obtained a mortgage.

 Home Sale Contingency

-If you’re planning to sell your home and require the funds from the sale to purchase this new one, you’ll want to ask for a home sale contingency.
-This contingency will provide you with a certain period of time within which to secure a buyer for your own home.
+If you’re planning to sell your home and require the funds from the sale to purchase this new one, you’ll also want to ask for a home sale contingency.
+This contingency will provide you with a certain period of time to secure a buyer for your own home.

 If you’re unable to find a buyer during that time, the home sale contingency will enable you to rescind your offer and reclaim your earnest money deposit without any recourse.
-Many sellers will refuse this contingency, but it’s still worth a try in most cases.
+Many sellers will refuse this contingency, but it’s still worth trying in most cases.

-With an inspection contingency, you’ll be able to not only renegotiate the offer based on any necessary repairs but also break the agreement if the home needs more work than you can handle.
+An inspection contingency is also a worthwhile addition.
+After you make an offer, you’ll want to get the home inspected to ensure you fully understand the home’s condition.
+With an inspection contingency, you’ll be able to negotiate the offer based on any needed repairs, but you can also break the agreement if the home needs more work than you can handle.

 Earnest Money Deposit

-Along with your offer, you’ll also be required to provide an earnest money deposit, also known as an escrow deposit.
-This deposit is money that you provide upfront to show the seller that you’re serious about the offer, so the seller feels comfortable taking the home off the market.
+Along with your offer, you’ll be required to provide an earnest money deposit, also known as an escrow deposit.
+This deposit is money you pay upfront to show the seller you’re serious about the offer and make them feel more comfortable taking their home off the market.

-The amount of money included in the deposit can be negotiable; however, an earnest money deposit is typically 1% – 3% of the purchase price.
+The amount of money included in this deposit can be negotiable.
+However, an earnest money deposit is typically 1% – 3% of the purchase price.
+Speak with your agent about what’s common in your area.
 The money is held in an escrow account and applied to your down payment and closing costs at closing.

-After your offer is accepted, you should arrange for a home inspection to be completed.
-You’ll want to hire a professional, third-party home inspector to examine the home you’re preparing to buy.
-The home inspection is a crucial step, as it will identify areas where major repairs or renovations require immediate attention as well as any work that needs to be completed in the future.
+The home inspection is important, as it will identify areas where major repairs or renovations require immediate attention as well as any work that needs to be completed in the future.
+Be sure to hire a professional, third-party home inspector to examine the home you’re preparing to buy.

 If significant repairs are needed, you can request that the seller complete them before closing.
 If the seller declines to handle the repairs and an agreement can’t be reached, you may be able to withdraw your offer.

-If you’re getting a mortgage to purchase your home, your lender will require the home to be appraised before they agree to release your funds.
-A home appraisal provides an estimate of how much a home is actually worth based on comparable sales in the area, market trends, public records and a comprehensive inspection of the property.
+At this point in the process, your lender will require the home to be appraised before they agree to release any funds.
+A home appraisal estimates how much a home is actually worth based on comparable sales in the area, market trends, public records and a comprehensive inspection of the property.

-So, when you get the home appraised, keep in mind that the lender will only provide funds to cover the appraised value of the house.
-If the appraisal comes in below the purchasing price, you’ll have to either renegotiate the price or come up with the difference, which is one of the many reasons having a mortgage contingency (or appraisal contingency) is in your best interest.
+Keep in mind that the lender will only provide funds to cover the appraised value of the house, so if the appraisal comes in below the purchasing price, you’ll have to either negotiate the price or come up with the difference, which is one of the many reasons having a mortgage contingency is in your best interest.

-Then, review your Closing Disclosure.
-It will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
-Your lender will send the disclosure to you at least 3 days before closing.
+The final step to buying a house is, of course, closing on your new home.
+When that time comes, make sure you review your Closing Disclosure, which will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
+Your lender will send the disclosure to you at least 3 business days before closing.